Multi-Channel vs Omni-Channel: Principal Differences

-Omni-channel goes beyond possibilities of multi-channel and represents a new concept of interaction with the buyer.
+Omni-channel goes beyond the possibilities of multi-channel and represents a new concept of interaction with the buyer.
 Omni-channel approach to the customer service is about providing integrated, and thus seamless customer experience throughout the whole client’s route.
 Integrated communication channels make it possible for customers to switch from one channel to another since the context is connected to facilitate interaction.

-A good example of a company that provides customers with omnichannel experience is Nike.
-Their customers can buy products online and pick them up at a store, or to buy in-store and get it delivered to home, or to order and pay at one store and pick up later at another one.
+A good example of a company that provides customers with an omnichannel experience is Nike.
+Their customers can buy products online and pick them up at a store, or to buy in-store and get it delivered to the home, or to order and pay at one store and pick up later at another one.

 Making every moving piece of omnichannel strategy work together perfectly is not an easy task.
 Omni-channel requires significant investments in tools and technologies, motivation and training of the client-oriented staff, building seamless communications with customers and working with large data.
 For a large retailer, this is a long-term investment, and there is no immediate effect.